jadbox/ASwiftPromise/README.md

-This is a simple Promise library for Apple's Swift language.
+This is a simple (working) Promise library for Apple's Swift language.

-It now WORKS as I found a workaround using structs versus classes, since classes cannot have variable size at compilation currently.

 Simple pre and post resolve examples: